 REBOOT = ReallySuppress Suppress all restarts and restart prompts initiated by ForceReboot during the installation.
 Suppress all restarts and restart prompts at the end of the installation.
-Both the restart prompt and the restart itself are suppressed.
-For example, restarts at the end of the installation, caused by an attempt to install a file in use, are suppressed.
+Both the restart

 Starting from V6, the Collector is usually able to upgrade without the need to reboot the device.
 Only when migrating from V5 or when the target device interferes with the installation process (for instance, by running the Collector Control Panel extension during installation), a reboot is necessary.
 Set the REBOOT option in these cases to specify your choice.